Storage Costs Explained (GB-month, requests, retrieval)

 AWS CloudTrail Pricing & Cost Guide

-CloudTrail cost model for management vs data events, Lake vs S3 logs, and pricing drivers with estimation steps.
+Model AWS CloudTrail cost across management vs data events, Lake vs S3 delivery paths, and downstream logging boundaries, with estimation steps for selector scope and audit growth.

 AWS ECS Pricing & Cost Guide (EC2 vs Fargate drivers)